 The mechanism of injury (hazard pattern) refers to the way in which the injury was sustained, how the person was injured, or the process by which the injury occurred.
 Injuries are often the result of a sequence of events.
-In the NEISS-AIP, coders can code both the precipitating and the direct mechanisms of injury.
+Coders can code both the precipitating and the direct mechanisms of injury in the NEISS-AIP.
 The precipitating mechanism is the initiating mechanism that started the chain of events leading to the injury.
 The direct mechanism is the most immediate mechanism that caused the actual physical injury or bodily harm.
 In most cases there is only a single mechanism and therefore selecting the mechanism is straightforward; in other words, the precipitating and direct mechanisms are the same.
 Table 1 provides a complete list of mechanism-of-injury categories coded.
 These categories represent major groupings of external causes used by injury researchers and injury prevention practitioners throughout the world.

-&lt;sup>1 Association of Transportation Safety Information Professionals.
+Association of Transportation Safety Information Professionals.
 (2017, December 18).
-Manual on classification of motor vehicle traffic crashes, 8th edition (American National Standard ANSI D.16 - 2017). www.nhtsa.gov/sites/nhtsa.gov/files/documents/ansi\d16-2017.pdf
+Manual on classification of motor vehicle traffic crashes, 8th edition (American National Standard ANSI D.16 - 2017). www.nhtsa.gov/sites/nhtsa.gov/files/documents/ansi_d16-2017.pdf